Breeze/northwind-demo/server/STEPS-Server-Core3.md

 ## Testing the server

 Compile and run the solution.
-It should open a browser and attempt to open a page on the default port, e.g http://localhost:33028 , which should return "Hello World" due to `endpoints.MapGet` in `Startup.cs`.
-That's okay; let's test a Breeze query.
+It should open a browser and attempt to open a page on http://localhost:4000 , which should return "Hello World" due to `endpoints.MapGet` in `Startup.cs`.

-Change the URL to http://localhost:{port}/api/breeze/customers
+Now let's test a Breeze query.
+Change the URL to http://localhost:4000/api/breeze/customers

-_You can see the configured ports in NorthwindServer\Properties\launchSettings.json_

 Now you should get a JSON result containing all the rows from the Customers table in the Northwind database:
 ```